atmelcorp/atmel-software-package/examples/usart/TESTING.md

 ## Setup
 --------
-On the computer, open and configure a terminal application (e.g. HyperTerminal on Microsoft Windows) with these settings:
+On the computer, open and configure a terminal application for normal mode.
+(e.g. HyperTerminal on Microsoft Windows) with these settings:
  - 115200 bauds
  - 8 bits of data